Sunflower | A Summer Symbol That Follows the Sun

 Environment and Growing Conditions

-Sunflowers grow best in neutral to slightly alkaline soil with good drainage.
-If the soil is too compact or lacks nutrients, it’s helpful to mix in compost or organic fertilizer to improve the soil quality.
+Sunflowers prefer neutral to slightly alkaline soils with good drainage.
+If the soil is too compact or lacking in nutrients, compost or organic fertilizer should be added to improve it.

 Conclusion